Twitter abuse victims fear Musk’s plans, but may not quit

 But Wu has no plans to leave Twitter, which she – a former candidate for Congress in Massachusetts – relies on for personal and professional relationships.
 “I’ve developed life-long friends on Twitter.
 I think it’s really sad that to get that human connection I’m going to have to deal with harassment again that damages and deadens your humanity.”

-Not everyone is dead set on staying. comic book writer Kelly Sue DeConnick, who has faced harassment as an advocate for gender equity in the entertainment industry, said she’ll wait to see what changes Musk makes before deciding.
+Not everyone is dead set on staying.
+Comic book writer Kelly Sue DeConnick, who has faced harassment as an advocate for gender equity in the entertainment industry, said she’ll wait to see what changes Musk makes before deciding.

 “If this just becomes a place where people scream at each other and call each other names and wish one another ill, I’m out,” DeConnick said.